“We are ambassadors for Christ as if God were appealing through us…. Now is the acceptable time; behold, now is the day of salvation.” Cor. 5:20-6:2.

 So what mark of distinction might honor your life?

-Notice how in Matthew’s gospel today, we hear Jesus advise: “Take care not to perform righteous deeds in order that people may see them…. (and) your Father who sees what is hidden will repay you.”
+Notice how in Matthew’s gospel today, we hear Jesus advise: “Take care not to perform righteous deeds so that people may see them…. (and) your Father who sees what is hidden will repay you.”

 We begin this journey at baptism, and this is a distinctive and permanent marker on how we might live our lives, our spiritual lives.